 The Consumer Group's loan portfolio is concentrated in continental Europe, particularly in Germany and Austria, Spain and Portugal, and Scandinavia.
-At December 31, 2018, Germany and Austria accounted for 39% of the Consumer Group's total loan portfolio, Spain and Portugal accounted for 18% and Scandinavia accounted for 18%.
+At 31 December, 2019, Germany and Austria accounted for 38% of the Consumer Group's total loan portfolio, Spain and Portugal accounted for 18% and Scandinavia accounted for 17%.
 Accordingly, the recoverability of these loan portfolios in particular, and the Consumer Group's ability to increase the amount of loans outstanding and the Consumer Group's results of operations and financial condition in general, are dependent to a significant extent on the level of economic activity in continental Europe.
-A return to recessionary conditions in the economies of continental Europe (in particular, Germany) would likely have a significant adverse impact on the Consumer Group's loan portfolio and, as a result, on the Consumer Group's financial condition, cash flows and results of operations, including potential upcoming political-related events in the countries where the Consumer Group operates.